heuralux/.github/profile/README.md

 ## Curious about AI?

+AI is the 21st century internal combustion engine.
+It is a general purpose tool that takes data as fuel and produces usable power.
+Just as combustion engines underpin modern technologies from lawnmowers to jet airplanes, the key with AI lies in developing the right harness to leverage this power for good.

 **Wondering how AI could help grow your business?
 Curious whether it could save you time and money in your own day-to-day?
 Trying to work out what's real and what's just hype?**